WHY DO HORSES BEHAVE

 important thing you will ever learn about horses, and this in turn will

 make them like you more and give you more success with them.
-Therefore I have written below about the 2 basic modes of behaviour that we can slot our horses into in order for you to learn how they think and why they behave the way they do and I have broken it down into the 2 halves of his/her brain for a black and white straight forward approach . . . . . although the horse doesn't actually only use one side of his brain for this
+Therefore I have written below about the 2 basic modes of behaviour that we can slot our horses into in order for you to learn how they think and why they behave the way they do, which I have broken down into the 2 halves of his/her brain for a black and white straight forward approach . . . . . although the horse doesn't actually only use one side of his brain for this.

-Right brained Horses will often be tense and hold their heads high while staring without blinking, maybe they will be jumpy or spooky and often though not always they behave completely irrational though some fake being ok or can also just shut down on the outside and become even catatonic, robotic and regress into their own heads as by a form of escapism as a coping mechanism, which just shows how traumatised they actually are.
+Reading a situation with a right brained horse will really help you to help the horse and stay safe, so you should be looking for on how tense the horse is, and on how they hold their heads high while staring without blinking, which is a tell tale sign this flight mode is starting.
+Other clues is maybe they will be jumpy or spooky, and often though not always, they behave completely irrational though some fake being ok by just shutting down on the outside and some become catatonic, robotic and regress into their own heads as by a form of escapism as a coping mechanism, which just shows how traumatised they actually are.

 Horses can be